justin2004/weblog/DRAFTS/1G/README.md

 Which is a little more wordy than the rdf-star version but it offers many advantages like...

+The following advantages come from putting information into the structure of the graph and by using a pareto vocabulary.
+TODO doesn't the 1G paper talk about how RDF puts information into the structure of the graph?

 A) You can represent the fact that people witnessed the introduction.
   TODO show the rdf-star version and the LPG version